 - Basing self-worth on the amount of exercise completed each day

-- Hiding anorexia athletica by blaming weight loss on the training and exercising needed to be competitive in a sport
+- Hiding anorexia athletica by blaming their weight loss on the training and exercise needed to be competitive in the chosen sport

 Anorexia Athletica Side Effects

 When someone exercises obsessively without dedicated rest days, their body doesn’t get a chance to rest, recover, and heal.
 Overtraining is a well-recognized problem for athletes, especially athletes in competitive sports6.
 In the long-term, overtraining syndrome:

 - Leads to chronic fatigue